 They say happiness is found in small things.

 This rings especially true if you’re not a fan of clutter, dirty dishes constantly in the sink, and we won’t even elaborate on the bathroom conditions raising teenagers!! (in my case 3 boys…can you scream GROSS!)

 No more hair in the sinks, hair all over the floor, hair even stuck to the walls in the shower!
 Hair EVERYWHERE!!

 No more constant nagging, from sunrise to sunset, about their rooms looking like a war zone.
-Missing bowls, cups, and silverware, that later shows up with mold on it and is better off in the trash.
+Missing bowls, cups, and silverware that later shows up with mold on it and are better off in the trash.

 5. LASTLY, REDISCOVERING WHO YOU ARE OUTSIDE OF A WIFE, MOTHER, GRANDMOTHER, (in my case anyhow) BEFORE THE RESPONSIBILITY OF STEWARDING AND RAISING CHILDREN BECAME YOUR ENTIRE EXISTENCE!!

 I saved this one for last, because it’s bittersweet, exciting, and a bit scary, if I’m being honest, all at the same time.

 For me, the role of wife and mother began at a very young age.
 17 to be exact.
 I surely don’t think most know who they are at that age, much less parenting and being a wife.

 My boys, who are now 33, 28 and 26, were spaced out just enough for me to catch my breath and recoup, and my daughter didn’t even come onto the family scene until I was 32 and my oldest had just started high school.